fish-shell/fish-shell/doc_src/cmds/string-pad.rst

 ``string pad`` pads each STRING with CHAR to the given width.

-The default behaviour is left padding with spaces and default width is the length of string (hence, no padding).
+The default behavior is left padding with spaces and default width is the length of string (hence, no padding).

 If ``-r`` or ``--right`` is given, only pad after string.

 The ``-c`` or ``--char`` switch causes padding with the character CHAR instead of default whitespace character.

 If ``-w`` or ``--width`` is given, pad the string to given width.
 Width less than the string width will result in an unchanged string.

-Exit status: 0 if string was padded or haven't changed, or 1 otherwise.

 ..
 END DESCRIPTION